StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 katex: true
 ---

 GPIO (aka General Purpose input/output) is the simplest of microcontroller IO.
 Even so, GPIO comes in various types and varieties.
-There is input, output, pull-up, pull-down, push-pull, high-drive, open-drain and more.
+There is input, output, pull-up, pull-down, push-pull, high-drive, open-drain, and more.
 We will take a look at each of these and cut through the confusion so you know exactly how you need to configure your pins.

 ### Input Modes